bmalehorn/vscode-scroll-viewport/README.md

-# scroll-viewport README
+# scrollViewport README

-This is the README for your extension "scroll-viewport".
+This is the README for your extension "scrollViewport".
 After writing up a brief description, we recommend including the following sections.

 ## Features